HemalathaNK/Matrimony-Application/README.md

 7. **Django Template Language (Jinja):** Used for rendering dynamic content in HTML templates.

 **Install the required dependencies using** `pip`:
+Open a terminal or command prompt and run the following command to install all the required libraries:

 `pip install django pillow mysqlclient virtualenv`